InformaticsMatters/squonk/openshift/ansible/README.md

 # Squonk Ansible OpenShift Deployment

+If using MiniShift see the instructions at the bottom of this page that must be executed first to set up the MiniShift environment.
+After that the deployment is the same as for OpenShift.

 You can run the infrastructure and squonk playbook from this directory with the commands: -